Classic Macaroni Salad Recipe

 Do I really need to rinse the pasta?

-Yes, for pasta salad specifically.
-Rinsing stops the cooking immediately so you don’t end up with overcooked pasta by the time everything is chilled, and it removes surface starch that would otherwise make the dressing thick and gluey.
+Yes, when it comes to pasta salad, rinsing is very important.
+It stops the cooking process so you don’t end up with overcooked pasta by the time everything is chilled.
+It also removes surface starch that would make the dressing thick and gluey.

 How do I keep macaroni salad from getting dry?